jimpi-dev/WorkflowUI/README.md

 - More sophisticated queueing system (store queue to db, multi user queuing for single and multi comfy instances)

 ## Known Issues
-- Media does sometimes not show up in the gallery, only page reload fixes it, will be fixed in next release
 - Only one Seed value (Master Seed) can be generated and passed to ComfyUI, will be made more configurable
-- Edge cases on media deletion on local storage

 ## Sneak peek - App and Features